preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 .. image:: provisioning-templates-create-team-3.png

-+ **Type**: Select template to base the new template on; "Office 365 Group, Team", "Yammer Group" or "Facebook Workplace Group".
++ **Type**: Select template to base the new template on; "Office 365 Group, Sharepoint Team Site", "Sharepoint Communication Site", "Yammer Group" or "Facebook Workplace Group".

 The following settings are available for Office 365 Group and Team: